KurbanismailovZaur/Extensions/Docs/README_EN.md

 Example:
 ```
-color.WithG(1f); // changes the color of the G channel to 1f and returns the result as a copy.
+// changes the color of the G channel to 1f
+// and returns the result as a copy.
+color.WithG(1f);

-color.WithRB(0.5f, 1f) // changes color of channel R to 0.5f and B to 1f and returns the result as a copy.
+// changes color of channel R to 0.5f
+// and B to 1f and returns the result as a copy.
+color.WithRB(0.5f, 1f)

-vector.GetXZ(); // Extracts the X and Z components from the vector and returns them as a Vector2 object.
+// Extracts the X and Z components from the vector
+// and returns them as a Vector2 object.
+vector.GetXZ();
 ```

 ## Float and Double